slackapi/java-slack-sdk/docs/content/guides/modals.md

 }
 ```

-**slack-api-client** offers a smooth DSL for building blocks and views.
-The following code generates **View** objects in a type-safe way.
+The `slack-api-client` offers a smooth DSL for building blocks and views.
+The following code generates `View` objects in a type-safe way.

 ```java
 import com.slack.api.model.view.View;